MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/add-practice-quizzes-and-exam.md

 4. In case you find any issues with the file, edit and correct the structure as described in the previous step.

-### Steps for bulk upload questions for a Practice Quiz or Exam
+### Steps for bulk upload questions for a non-graded or graded assessment

-1. Click or tap on the **Import CSV** icon to the top right of Practice Quiz or Exam card.
+1. Click or tap on the **Import CSV** icon to the top right of non-graded assessment or graded assessment.

     ![Import CSV icon](../../../media/Import%20CSV%20icon.png)